elrizah/forklift-driver-repo/README.md

 ## Responsibilities

-Loading and unloading materials from a variety of vehicles
+Loading and unloading materials from a variety of vehicles.

 Moving pallet-packed materials around the site or storage facility